Arborvitae/Geoshape/docs/edit.rst

 Edit Features
 =================
 Vector layers can be set up so that they're editable.
 If you have permissions to edit a layer, the editing tools will be available in the map.
-If a layer is a GeoGit layer, then you can work with the edit history as well.
+If a layer is a Geogig layer, then you can work with the edit history as well.

 Add a simple point feature to a layer
 --------------------------------------